npm-it/bbGrid/Readme.md

 The npm fork has significant customizations, simplifications and new features.

 #### Changes
+- Removed the bootstrap dependency
 - Added a date comparator for easier date sorting
 - Changed the search function to use a *startsWith* paradigm instead of matching anywhere within the string
 - Changed search to search across all of the specified columns rather than selecting a column to search on
-- Enabled searching on columns that have an *actions* parameter specified.
+- Enabled searching on columns that have an *render* parameter specified.

 #### New Features
 - Added a LESS version of the CSS